Paris in the 18th century: The eve of the Revolution

 The economic crisis within Paris continued to worsen.
-A trade agreement with England in 1786 allowed British manufactured goods to enter France with low tariffs; as a result, many Parisian workers, particularly in the new textile industry, lost their jobs.
+A French trade agreement signed with Britain in 1786 allowed British manufactured goods to be sold in France at low tariffs; as a result, many Parisian workers, particularly those in the fledgling French textile industry, lost their jobs.
 Riots broke out in April, as unemployed workers wrecked one textile factory, attacked the home of Jean-Baptiste Réveillon, the city's most prominent textile factory owner, and attacked police barricades.
 Twenty-five rioters and twelve members of the Gardes-Françaises were killed'.
 The ordinary soldiers of the Gardes, discontented with their role, began to disobey their officers.
 The weather also contributed to the distress of the city; the winter of 1788–1789 was exceptionally cold, with an unprecedented ninety-six days of freezing temperatures, reaching to between twenty and thirty degrees below zero Celsius.
 The price of a four-pound loaf of bread, the standard staple of Parisians, which was 9 sous on 17 August 1788, rose to 14 sous 6 deniers on 1 February 1789.

 The King, desperate for funds, decided to summon the Estates-General, an assembly of representatives of the nobility, clergy and the "Third Estate", the wealthy bourgeois and professional class, to raise funds for his government.
 On May 12, a week after the assembly had begun, Paris elected its Third Estate representatives, led by the prominent astronomer Jean Sylvain Bailly.
 When the meeting began at Versailles he was elected leader of all of the Third Estate deputies.
 The meeting took place in the tennis court of the Palace of Versailles.
 On June 23, the King, displeased by the opposition of Bailly and the Third Estate deputies, tried to have them expelled from the meeting.
 Bailly refused to leave, declaring that "A nation assembled cannot receive orders."
 A large part of the clergy and forty-seven nobles, led by the Duke of Orleans, took the side of Bailly.
 On June 24 he King was forced to yield and welcomed the new assembly, but soon afterwards, pressured by his court, he tried to regain control and ordered twenty army regiments to march to Paris.
 July 11, he defied the Estates-General by dismissing his reformist finance minister, Jacques Necker.

 As news of the dismissal of Necker spread, Paris became extremely agitated.
 An English visitor named Young described the atmosphere in one Paris café:

 "Not only was the inside of the cafe was full, but there was a crowd of listeners at the doors and windows, listening to the speakers, who, standing on chairs and tables, each had his own small audience.
 One cannot imagine the thunderous applause that greeted each expression of defiance and violence against the government.
 I am astonished that the ministry could permit such nests and hotbeds of sedition and revolt."